sethppierce/sethppierce/README.md

-- 👋 Hi, I’m @sethppierce, or Seth Pierce
+# 👋 Hi, I’m  Seth Pierce

-- 👀 I’m interested in learning programming!
-- 🌱 I’m currently learning HTML, CSS, and Javascript!
-- 💞️ I’m looking to collaborate on beginner projects!
+I'm a Software Developer and Marine Corps veteran.
+I have experience in full-stack web-development using React and Next.js, but I look forward to and am always excited to learn new tools!
+I'm currently a student at Code Fellows 401, but I am always looking for opportunities to collaborate and learn!

 - 📫 How to reach me sethparkerpierce@icloud.com

 <!---